corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/deploy/starting-components.md

 {{< /note >}}

 {{< note >}}
-If a node is registered but not started and the [Network Map Service](../../../../1.5/cenm/network-map.html#network-map-service) goes down before the first start of the node, the node will fail to restart.
+If a node is registered but not started and the [Network Map Service]({{< relref "../../../../1.5/cenm/network-map.md#network-map-service" >}})goes down before the first start of the node, the node will fail to restart.